 Jewish-Arab Summer Camps

-FKI’s joint Arab-Jewish summer camps provide a unique opportunity for children from different backgrounds to come together and build bridges of understanding and friendship.
-Each year we hold two camps, one for 10-12 year old boys and girls and one for teen girls aged 13-15.
+Since 2020 FKI’s joint Arab-Jewish summer camps provide a unique opportunity for children from different backgrounds to come together and build bridges of understanding and friendship.
+Each year we hold two camps, one for boys and girls aged 10-12 and one for teen girls aged 13-15.

 Our camps promote intercultural understanding, through various workshops the children learn about each other’s cultures, traditions, and values.
 They develop empathy and understanding for people who come from different backgrounds and learn to appreciate diversity.